 1. A Non-Slip Sole

 For older adults, always insist on a shoe with a non-slip sole.
-Usually made of rubber, these soles grip surfaces better and reduce the chance of a slip and fall.
+Usually made of rubber, these soles grip surfaces better and reduces the chance of a slip and fall.

 2. Lace-Free Closures